Articles

 concentric circles

-A diagram showing the process for finding the centre of a circle.
+A child finding the centre of a circle.

 Circles